cuneifarm/openlime/README.md

 ### Create documentation

-Documentation can be created from structured comments in the source code (in `./src`).
+The documentation is created from structured comments in the source code (in `./src`).
-This documentation, once created, is accessed from `./docs/index.html`
+Once created, it is accessible from `./docs/index.html`

 ```bash
 npm run documentation